WordPress Hosting [Spreadsheet] Reviews

 Not the fastest host like they claim. <400ms target TTFB, shared hosting, downtimes, and no redundancy system caused a worldwide outage.

-Cache Plugins
+Optimization Plugins

 LiteSpeed Cache

 Cache plugin for LiteSpeed servers.
-Learn to configure the settings and setup QUIC.cloud (or Cloudflare full page caching) with object cache, ideally Redis.
+Learn to configure the settings and set up QUIC.cloud (or Cloudflare full page caching) with object cache, ideally Redis.

 WP Rocket